-The proof is as follows: we first identify the error scaling necessary for each leaf node of the binary tree so that the overall formula has our desired order, then we perform the cost accounting and estimate the number of $\mathcal{S}_1$ operations required.
+The proof is as follows: We first identify the error scaling necessary for each leaf node of the binary tree so that the overall formula has our desired order, and we then perform the cost accounting and estimate the number of $\mathcal{S}_1$ operations required.

 To achieve an error scaling of $\mathcal{O}((\Lambda^{2^n / 2} t)^p)$, the two terms being `added' below must have error scaling of order at worst $\mathcal{O}((\Lambda^{2^n / 4} t)^{2p})$ by \cref{lem:adder}, and so on for each subsequent layer.
 Thus, each of the leaf $\textrm{POWER}$ terms must have order at least $\mathcal{O}((\Lambda^{2^n / 2^{1 + \log_2 n} } t)^{2^{\log_2 n} p }) = \mathcal{O}(( \Lambda^{2^n / 2n} t)^{np})$.